MicrosoftDocs/dynamics365smb-docs/financials/across-how-to-view-archived-workflow-step-instances.md

 ---
-    title: How to: View Archived Workflow Step Instances | Microsoft Docs
+    title: How to View Archived Workflow Step Instances | Microsoft Docs
     description: All completed workflow step instances are saved in the **Archived Workflow Step Instances** window.
     services: project-madeira
     documentationcenter: ''